domkris/Practice-Weather-App-Android/README.md

   <li> The size of weather image is automaticaly adjusted according to the device, one of the improvements would be to design images in various (hdpi, xhdpi, etc..) sizes</li>
 </ul>
 <br/>
-<strong>Notice:</strong> This application is still work in progress.